How to Train Total Recall (Without Arnold Schwarzenegger)

 Teaching Your Dog to Actually Come Back

 Recall is something loads of people struggle with — and I was one of them back when I first got into all this.
-As owners who care about our dogs, we want to give them as much freedom as we can.
+As owners who care about our dogs, we want to give them as much freedom as we can (and living in Bournemouth there’s a lot of cool places to give freedom).
 We picture them running free, living their best life — tail up, tongue out, loving every second.

 The irony?
 That freedom often sets us up for failure.